-- Why can be output of traceroute useful when you have problems with network? - Mount (explore and then unmount) your CESNET ownCloud into your notebook.
-If unsure, consult help (česky). - It is available for all academics in the Czech Republic, just go to https://owncloud.cesnet.cz and login with your institutional credentials - Alternatively connect to some other ownCloud/nextCloud/generic webDAV server - What are advantages and disadvantages of mounting of remote servers (SSHFS, etc.) into local directories? - Connect to vyuka.natur.cuni.cz (or any other server) using mc and copy there and back some files. - Find in graphical interface of your computer how to connect via SSH/SFTP/SCP to transfer files.
+- What are advantages and disadvantages of mounting of remote servers (SSHFS, etc.) into local directories? - (B) Connect to vyuka.natur.cuni.cz (or any other server) using mc and copy there and back some files.
+What are advantages and disadvantages of mc when compared with usage of scp or rsync? - Find in graphical interface of your computer how to connect via SSH/SFTP/SCP to transfer files.
+Connect to vyuka.natur.cuni.cz or some other server and transfer there and back some files.